dmcgits/dmcgits.github.io/mds/ISE102/week10_notes.md

 We can do things like fill the screen and draw a border.
 There are new problems that need resolving: What are they?

-**Showing and updating a score**
+#### Showing and updating a score
 A score is an amount that grows as you play and appears on screen all the time.

-**Making Fruit**
-- Defining fruit
+Can we apply something we've already used/seen?

+#### Making random fruit

-- We've drawn random pixels, apply it to generating fruit locations
+We've drawn random pixels, we can apply it to generating fruit locations.
+We've made collections.
+We can't have collections of x, y, colour, fruit type, it'll be a mess.

-**Moving a snake 1**
+####  Moving a snake 1
 A Snake is made of at least 1 segment and moves around the screen at speed.
 It has a location and appearance.
 It reacts to inputs.

+How do we avoid too much complexity?
+How do we move things?

-**Moving a snake 2: segments**
+#### Moving a snake 2: segments
 The snake has more than one segment.
 It has to be able to grow.
 It has to turn corners and have the body follow the path of the apparent 'head'
 - Defining a snake as many segments
 - Segments appearing to following snake head

-## Displaying and updating text

 ## Snake as a board game